koreader/koreader/doc/Porting.md

 ## Output Module

-KOReader uses framebuffer to control EInk devices, so the output module here is [base/ffi/framebuffer_einkfb.lua](https://github.com/koreader/koreader-base/blob/master/ffi/framebuffer_einkfb.lua).
+KOReader uses the Linux framebuffer to control eInk devices, so the output module here is [base/ffi/framebuffer_einkfb.lua](https://github.com/koreader/koreader-base/blob/master/ffi/framebuffer_einkfb.lua).

 Following are the framebuffers that `framebuffer_einkfb.lua` currently supports:

-  * 4BPP inverted framebuffer
+  * 4BPP framebuffer (palette is always inverted)
-  * 16 scale 8BPP inverted framebuffer
+  * 16c 8BPP framebuffer (inverted grayscale palette)
-  * 16 scale 8BPP framebuffer
+  * 16c 8BPP framebuffer

-For 4BPP framebuffer, it means every pixel is represented with 4 bits, so we have 2 pixels in 1 byte.
-So the color depth is 16.
-The inverted part means all the bits are flipped in the framebuffer.
-For example, two pixels `[0x00, 0xf0]` will be stored as `0xff0f` in framebuffer.
+For 4BPP framebuffers, it means every pixel is represented with 4 bits, so we have 2 pixels in 1 byte.
+That also effectively limits the palette to 16 colors.

-For 16 scale 8BPP framebuffer, it means each pixel is instead stored in 1 byte, but the color depth is still 16 (4bits).
-Since 1 byte has 8 bits, so to fill up the remaining space, the most significant 4 bits is a copy of the least significant one.
-For example, pixel with grey scale 15 will be represented as `0xffff`.
-If it's a inverted 16 scale 8BPP framebuffer, then all the bits are flipped in the same way as 4BPP inverted framebuffer does.
+The inverted part means all the bits are flipped (`^ 0xFF`) in the framebuffer.
+For example, two pixels `[0x00, 0xF0]` will be stored as `0xFF0F` in framebuffer.

+For 8BPP framebuffers, it means each pixel is instead stored in 1 byte.
+The effective color palette of the display is still limited to 16 shades of gray: it will do a decimating quantization pass on its own on refresh.
+So, while a black pixel will indeed be `0x00`, any color value < `0x11` (the next effective shade of gray in the palette) will be displayed as pure black, too.
+If the palette is expected to be inverted, then all the bits are flipped in the same way as done on a 4BPP framebuffer.

 If your device's framebuffer does not fit into any of the categories above, then you need to add a new transformation function in `framebuffer_einkfb.lua`.